 Serverless Delivery: Architecture (Part 1) (Paul Duvall, Database Zone, Mar.
 21st)

 "DynamoDB is a NoSQL datastore that has both infinitely scalable storage capacity and throughput capacity which is entirely managed by Amazon."

 Serverless Streaming Analytics with AWS Lambda, Kinesis and DynamoDB (Richard Freeman, JustGiving, March 18th)

 "I’ve recently written a post on the AWS Big Data Blog on how, in a few lines of Python code, you can do streaming analytics in AWS, without needing to run and maintain an Apache Spark cluster or EC2 server.
 I discuss how you can create a clusterless or serverless solution using only AWS Kinesis, DynamoDB, Lambda, and CloudWatch."

-How (Not) to Start With Cassandra (Nenad Bozic, DZone, Mar.
+How (Not) to Start With Cassandra (Nenad Bozic, Database Zone, Mar.
 19th)

 "Cassandra was developed based on two storage engines, Google BigTable and Amazon DynamoDB, so my suggestion is to follow up with these two whitepapers."

 Manage services with Amazon DynamoDB database tool (Dan Sullivan, TechTarget, Mar.
 14th)

 "Amazon DynamoDB manages database administration tasks, freeing up time for developers to write code for independent distributed services that correspond to defined attributes."